Advertising Effectiveness Benchmarks: Brand and Outcomes Lift Insights

 At DISQO, we work with advertising clients across a wide range of industries and specialties every day.
-From brand researchers to agency partners to media owners, our tools and solutions help drive insights for stakeholders across the advertising ecosystem.
+From brand researchers to agency partners to media platforms, our tools and solutions help drive insights for stakeholders across the advertising ecosystem.
 Whether we’re working with a travel brand focused on driving website traffic, an agency interested in improving their client’s e-commerce activity, or a media company seeking to understand its unique strengths for partners, our tools provide rich, continuous data on the attitudinal and behavioral impacts of dedicated advertising campaigns.

 A quick primer on overall full-funnel marketing benchmarks

 Large-scale Outcomes Lift is extremely difficult to generate: On the bottom-half of the chart, you can see a steep dropoff as we transition into behavioral metrics.
 In other words, it’s easier to move attitudes (top) than behavior (bottom).
 This is especially true when we look at the bottom-most bars of this chart, which are focused on brand-specific outcomes.
 If your ad can drive consumers to actively search for your product, visit your company website, or add your product to their online shopping cart, it’s fairly clear that you’ve had a highly successful advertising campaign.
-However, getting to that point is fraught with challenges both within and outside your advertising content, reinforcing why these outcome-centric benchmarks are so much lower than brand-centric ones.
-That said, it’s important to note that even a 0.2% increase in brand e-commerce behavior for any given brand can have huge long-term revenue consequences - so over-achieving these seemingly low benchmarks is still a high bar to clear.

 Honing in on industry-level differences

 Below are a few core questions we aim to answer in the remainder of this article.
-They help showcase the strengths of focusing on industry-specific benchmarks and provide insights on how advertising strategies necessarily differ across domains.
+They help showcase the strengths of focusing on industry-specific benchmarks and provide insights into how advertising strategies necessarily differ across domains.

 • Which industries have the most success moving top-funnel attitudinal metrics?